-If you are NEW to a marketing or training role and you need to make a professional video, then this blog post is for you.
+If you need to make a training video, then this blog post is for you.
 This is part one in a four-part series designed to help you make your first video production.

 “Help!
-I Have to Make a Video” Series
+I Have to Make a Training Video” Series

-Write a creative brief, identify roles, and understand the phases of production
+Write a creative brief or learning strategy, identify roles, and understand the phases of production

 A checklist for successful video pre-production